Article Last Updated: December 2020

 Hard Water Problems

 However, the major nightmare and potential expense comes from the effect it has on your plumbing and appliances.

 - Severe hard water issues tend to stay hidden until you start to get some type of malfunction.
 When hard water is heated the dissolved minerals are likely to crystallize and form scales.
 These hardened minerals can clog up your pipes, plumbing and eventually reduce water flow.

 - Continuous limescale deposits and hardened minerals can take a toll on different types of appliances.
 Specifically water-heating appliances like coffee makers, kettles, dishwashers and will increase the need for replacements and repairs.

-- In fact there is a study commissioned by the WQR (Water Quality Research) council at the University New Mexico.
+- In fact there is a study by the WQR (Water Quality Research) council at the University New Mexico.
 The study shows that water heaters tend to operate between 22-30% less efficiently when it has lots of hard water scale.

 - Overtime the scale continuously caking the interior surfaces of your water heaters make them a lot more likely to break.

 - Hard water issues don’t always easily reveal themselves as an issue when you do things like laundry, bathe or cook food.
 However, magnesium and calcium reduce the amount that soap is able to lather when you using shampoos, detergents or washing up liquid.
 This means you need to lather longer and use more soap.

 There are some people that complain about hard water causing skin problems like rashes.
 This can be because hard water can change the skin’s pH and can leave soap on the skin which clogs up your pores.
 However, this only happens to a small percentage of the general population.